Wentril/kubernetes_workshop/course.md

 - **Control plane**: manages the Kubernetes cluster, making global decisions about the cluster (e.g., scheduling), detecting and responding to cluster events.
 - **Worker nodes**: run the applications and workloads, managed by the control plane.
-- In a single node cluster the node acts as both control-plane and worker
+- In a single node cluster, the node acts as both control-plane and worker

 ![img.png](images/cluster_architecture.png)